romanodev/OpenBTE/docs/manual.rst

    openbte -s -multiscale -max_bte_iter = 10

-Once the simulation is finished, two files will be saved:
+Once the simulation is finished, the file ``solver.hdf5`` is created.

-``solver.hdf5``: This file will be used my plot-related commands (see below).

-``output.vtk``: Data and mesh info to be used with VTK visualizers.
-We recommend Paraview.

 Plot